 PART I: SCOPE AND DEFINITIONS

-1. This rule applies to all locally recruited temporary staff members working in Information and Field Offices.
+1. This rule applies to all locally recruited temporary staff members working in Council of Europe Duty Stations located outside of France.3

 2. A “locally recruited temporary staff member” is a person already present in the host country at the time of recruitment, whatever the reason for such presence (permanent residence, studies, training, former employment of whatever length, family or personal reasons), who is engaged for a limited period of time to work for the Organisation, under the authority of the Secretary General, on the basis of a contract drawn up in accordance with this Rule.

-“Host country” is the country where an Information or Field Office is based.
+3. “Host country” is the country where a Duty Station is based.4 .

 PART II: GENERAL PROVISIONS